Wates begins work on new £17m Edgar Wood Academy

 At the same time, Wates has worked closely with the DfE to develop temporary accommodation to house The Edgar Wood Academy’s first 120 Year 7 students when they arrive in September 2021.
 The accommodation will be located on a site about three miles away at Hopwood Hall College.

 As Dave Saville, regional director of Wates Construction North West explains, there have been massive benefits of working through the MMC framework in terms of health and safety and pre-construction collaboration.
-He said:

 We are using our Prism Offsite Manufacturing facility, which offers many advantages, including substantially reducing waste on site and lowering the carbon footprint of both our construction activities and the operational use of the buildings.